Sewvandiii/OpenForge-Web-A11y-Navigation/README.md

 # OpenForge Web Accessibility Navigation

-OpenForge is a prototype no-code platform that allows you to test out keyboard navigation features following accessibility guidelines and standards.
+OpenForge is a Figma prototype no-code platform that allows you to test out keyboard navigation features following accessibility guidelines and standards.
 With OpenForge, you can experience how a no-code tool with proper keyboard accessibility would work for users who have visual disabilities.

 ### Instructions